data-S-index/overview/README.md

-# A Simple and Field-Aware S-Index for Promoting and Rewarding Data Sharing
+# OVerview: A Simple and Field-Aware S-Index for Promoting and Rewarding Data Sharing

 **This README provides an overview of the formulation and calculation of our S-index**